Bethel-nz/wiggly/README.md

 import { Hono } from 'hono';
 import Wiggly from './src/lib/wiggly';

+//Wiggly's app config can be overridden with your own config refer to hono's docs: https://hono.dev/docs/ const hono_app = new Hono();

-// Initialize Wiggly with base path const wiggle = new Wiggly({
+// Initialize Wiggly with base path
+//middleware_dir and routes_dir are by default your /routes dir in our project roots but should incase they are different you have to specify them here const wiggle = new Wiggly({
+  app: hono_app,
   base_path: '/api/v1/',
   middleware_dir: 'src/example/routes/middleware',
   routes_dir: 'src/example/routes',